 What is gamification?

 Wikipedia defines gamification as “the application of game-design elements and game principles in non-gaming contexts”.
+Gamification integrated into eLearning platforms uses game elements (such as points, levelling, and leaderboards) to both encourage and teach learners.
 While the notion itself isn’t particularly hard to understand, it can be expanded upon in two different ways: namely, in its broader and narrower senses.
 First, let’s look at the broader concept – and, by extension, at the goals of gamification as a whole.

 Gamification techniques tap into people’s inherent curiosity and competitive instincts.
 This can be done in a variety of ways, but no matter the method, one thing is essential – a certain reward system.
 After all, the “player” has to be motivated somehow – be it socially, creatively or financially.
 Thus, competitive tasks and regular challenges can be set up as means of achieving those rewards.
 The implementation of such stimulating physical and/or virtual activities into the workflow is widely seen as a great way to increase engagement and, consequently, productivity.